 A marking Menu is available to control some of the functionalities of the exoSwitch Constraint.
-It is available through the Ctrl - Left Click combination while having the mouse hovering over a constrained node.
+It is available through the Ctrl-Alt-Left Mouse Click combination while having the mouse hovering over a constrained node.

 The Ctrl-l hot-key can be used to turn the exoSwitch Marking Menu On and Off.
 The marking menu can also be toggled by using the escTogglePopUpMenu mel command.

 Key Masters Sets a keyframe for the current object to be a translation and rotation master at the current frame.
 Note that this command doesn’t keyframe the object itself but the constraint so that it will pay attention to the current object.

 Key Trans Masters Sets a keyframe for the current object to be a translation master at the current frame.
 Note that this command doesn’t keyframe the object itself but the constraint so that it will pay attention to the current object.

 Key Rot Masters Sets a keyframe for the current object to be a rotation master at the current frame.
 Note that this command doesn’t keyframe the object itself but the constraint so that it will pay attention to the current object.

 Set Mask To: <mask name> List the available masks for the exoSwitch Constraint connected to the current object.
 The "None" mask is the default mask and it is always available.